joseorono/color-palette-manager/docs/to-do.md

 # 🎨 Color Palette Generator – ToDo List

 # First of All
-- [ ] Fix Existing Functionality
+- [x] Fix Existing Functionality
 - [ ] Enable PWA features
-- [ ] Implement IndexedDB with Dexie.js (https://dexie.org/)
+- [x] Implement IndexedDB with Dexie.js (https://dexie.org/)
-- [ ] The root `/app` directory should only contain route files.
-All other components should be moved to a separate `/components` directory, with layout components in their own `/layout` subdirectory.
+- [x] Implement Routing
-- [ ] Implement Them Switcher in the Layout component (remember we're using Shadcn/UI's default theme system) - https://ui.shadcn.com/docs/dark-mode/vite
+- [ ] Implement Theme Switcher in the Layout component (remember we're using Shadcn/UI's default theme system) - https://ui.shadcn.com/docs/dark-mode/vite
-- [ ] The index page should be a static landing page with marketing content, not the palette generator itself.
+- [x] The index page should be a static landing page with marketing content, not the palette generator itself.
 The app itself should be moved to a separate route like `localhost:5173/app/`.
-- [ ] Resizing a palette (changing its number of colors) should not regenerate all colors.
+- [x] Resizing a palette (changing its number of colors) should not regenerate all colors.
 It should preserve existing colors and only add or remove colors as needed. - Taken by Carlos
 - [ ] Look for a way to improve generateHarminousPalette() so that it actually takes into account the existing colors and the desired count (it's currently only using 'count' as a maximum, but caps at 10 because of its internal logic).
 Add a parameter with the existing colors so it doesn't delete them - Taken by Carlos and Jose

 ## 🏗 Core Functionality